wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 ## User Authentication

 Performs an authentication operation with user ID and password.
+This method is not SCA compliant.

 <table>
 	<tr>